ScarraG/ScarraG.github.io/index.md

 * The 2020 Timothy A. and Beverly C. Holt Economics Fellowship, University of Connecticut
 * The 2017 Dean’s List, Renmin University of China.

-# Project in Progress

-* Performance Ranking and Cheating of Local Governments in Environmental Tournaments
-* Designing an Ecolabel Program with Relative Standards
-* Regional disparity and environmental centralization

 # Skills

 * Proficient in R.